 From start-ups to complex corporate and tax planning, Ryan works with clients to protect tax-exempt status, facilitate organizational growth, and manage risks.
-He has successfully represented clients in IRS audits and state attorney general investigations.
+He has successfully represented clients in IRS audits, state attorney general investigations, and other diverse crisis situations.
 His practice covers nonprofit governance, fundraising laws in all fifty states, unrelated business income, private benefit, political campaign and lobbying restrictions, and other federal and state tax issues affecting nonprofits.

 Ryan advises clients through corporate mergers, joint ventures, and diverse multi-state and international operations.
 He is also well versed in intellectual property issues facing nonprofits and regularly works with clients to register, protect, transfer, and enforce trademark and copyright interests.

-Ryan is an adjunct lecturer at DePaul University’s College of Law where he teaches a graduate level course on the law of nonprofit organizations.
-Outside of work, Ryan can be found studying history, watching sports, or doing anything active in Charleston's Daniel Island community where he lives with his wife and three children.
+Ryan is an adjunct lecturer at Charleston School of Law where teaches a graduate level course on the law of nonprofit organizations.
+Prior to moving to Charleston, he taught a similar law course at DePaul University’s College of Law.
+Outside of work, Ryan can be found watching sports, reading history, or doing anything active in Charleston’s Daniel Island community where he lives with his wife and three children.